Mitchel34/Runoff_Forcasting/report/technical_report.md

 -   **Process:**
     1. Loads the best trained model (`.keras` file) for the specified station and model type from the `models/` directory.
-    2. Loads the corresponding test data (`X_test`, `y_test_scaled`) and the essential metadata (`nwm_test_original`, `usgs_test_original`) saved during preprocessing.
+    2. Loads the corresponding test data (`X_test`, `y_test_scaled`) and the essential metadata (`nwm_test_original`, `usgs_test_original`, `test_timestamps`) saved during preprocessing.
     3. Loads the `y_scaler` to inverse-transform predictions.
     4. Generates error predictions using `model.predict()`.
-    5. Inverse-transforms the predicted errors.
+    5. Inverse-transforms the predicted errors (`predicted_errors_unscaled`).
-    6. Calculates the corrected NWM forecast: `Corrected = NWM_Original - Predicted_Error`.
+    6. Calculates the corrected NWM forecast using the formula: `Corrected = NWM_Original + Predicted_Error`.
+This formula is used because the error was defined as `USGS - NWM` during preprocessing, so adding the predicted error to the NWM forecast aims to bring it closer to the observed USGS value.
-    7. For each lead time (1-18 hours):
-        -   Calculates CC, RMSE, PBIAS, and NSE comparing USGS observations against both the original NWM forecast and the corrected forecast.
+    7. Calculates overall evaluation metrics (CC, RMSE, PBIAS, NSE) for each lead time (1-18 hours) by comparing USGS observations against both the original NWM forecast and the corrected forecast.
-    8. Saves the computed metrics to a CSV file in `results/metrics/`.
+    8. Saves the computed overall metrics to a CSV file in `results/metrics/`.
+    9. Calculates monthly evaluation metrics (CC, RMSE, PBIAS, NSE) for each lead time by grouping the test set results by month using the `test_timestamps`.
+This provides insight into the variability of performance over the test period.
-    9. Generates and saves two box plots to `results/plots/`:
+    10. Generates and saves plots to `results/plots/`:
-        -   Runoff Comparison: Observed vs. NWM vs. Corrected runoff per lead time.
+        -   Runoff Comparison Box Plot: Observed vs. NWM vs. Corrected runoff per lead time (e.g., `*_runoff_boxplot.png`).
-        -   Metrics Comparison: NWM vs. Corrected metrics (CC, RMSE, PBIAS, NSE) per lead time.
+        -   Overall Metrics Line Plots: NWM vs. Corrected metrics (CC, RMSE, PBIAS, NSE) per lead time (e.g., `*_CC_lineplot.png`).
+        -   Monthly Metric Distribution Box Plots: Distribution of monthly CC, RMSE, PBIAS, and NSE values for NWM vs. Corrected forecasts across lead times (e.g., `*_RMSE_distribution_boxplot.png`).
 -   **Usage:** Accepts command-line arguments for `station_id` and `model_type`.

 ## 6. Results and Discussion

-[Analysis of results, comparison between stations/models.]
+The evaluation process assessed the performance of the trained error correction models against the original NWM forecasts using the held-out test set (October 1, 2022 - April 2023).
+Metrics (CC, RMSE, PBIAS, NSE) were calculated for each lead time from 1 to 18 hours.
+The overall results are summarized in CSV files within `results/metrics/` and visualized in line plots within `results/plots/`.
+Additionally, the distribution and variance of performance across the test period were analyzed by calculating metrics on a monthly basis and visualizing these distributions using box plots (e.g., `*_distribution_boxplot.png`).

+### 6.1 Station 21609641 (LSTM Model)

+-   **NWM Baseline Performance:** The raw NWM forecasts exhibited high correlation (CC > 0.96) but suffered from significant overprediction, indicated by large positive PBIAS (ranging from ~1600% to over 3200%) and high RMSE (~11-21 cms).
+Consequently, NSE values were extremely poor (highly negative, between -1900 and -540).
+-   **LSTM Correction Performance:** The LSTM model successfully addressed the major weaknesses of the NWM baseline:
+    -   **RMSE Reduction:** Corrected RMSE was substantially lower (~5-9 cms) than NWM RMSE across all lead times.
+    -   **Bias Correction:** PBIAS was drastically reduced, hovering much closer to zero (mostly between -20% and -60%), indicating effective mitigation of the systematic overprediction.
+    -   **NSE Improvement:** Corrected NSE values were significantly better (less negative, ~-120 to -350) than NWM NSE.
+However, they remained consistently below zero, signifying that the corrected forecast, while an improvement over NWM, was still less accurate than a simple forecast based on the mean observed flow.
+    -   **Correlation:** A notable trade-off was observed in the Correlation Coefficient (CC), which dropped significantly after correction (~0.2-0.3).
+This suggests the model, while correcting magnitude and bias, disrupted the fine temporal correlation captured by the original NWM.
+-   **Summary:** For this station, the LSTM model provided a clear benefit by reducing error magnitude and bias, as visually confirmed by the RMSE and PBIAS line plots (e.g., `21609641_lstm_RMSE_lineplot.png`, `21609641_lstm_PBIAS_lineplot.png`).
+However, the negative NSE and reduced CC indicate limitations in capturing the precise flow dynamics.

+### 6.2 Station 20380357 (Transformer Model)

+-   **NWM Baseline Performance:** The raw NWM forecasts for this station were exceptionally poor, rendering them practically unusable.
+Correlation (CC) was near zero (< 0.05), RMSE was extremely high and increased with lead time (~9-97 cms), PBIAS reached astronomical levels (tens of thousands to over a million percent), and NSE values were catastrophically negative (in the millions to hundreds of millions).
+-   **Transformer Correction Performance:** The Transformer model failed to provide meaningful error correction for this challenging station:
+    -   **RMSE:** Although lower than the NWM baseline, the corrected RMSE remained very high (~4-29 cms) and increased with lead time.
+    -   **Bias Correction:** PBIAS remained erratic and often large, indicating the model failed to consistently address the severe bias issues.
+    -   **NSE:** Corrected NSE values stayed extremely negative (hundreds of thousands to tens of millions).
+While technically an improvement over the NWM baseline's NSE, the performance remained far below acceptable levels.
+    -   **Correlation:** Corrected CC stayed near zero or negative, showing no meaningful relationship with observed flow.
+-   **Summary:** The Transformer model struggled significantly with the complex dynamics and poor baseline forecast quality of station 20380357.
+The evaluation metrics and corresponding line plots (e.g., `20380357_transformer_RMSE_lineplot.png`, `20380357_transformer_NSE_lineplot.png`) clearly show that the error correction attempt was unsuccessful for this station.

+### 6.3 Overall Discussion

+The results highlight the station-dependent nature of NWM forecast errors and the varying success of deep learning correction models.
+The LSTM showed promise for the station with relatively better (though still biased) NWM performance, primarily by correcting systematic bias.
+The Transformer, despite its architectural sophistication, could not overcome the extremely poor quality of the baseline NWM forecast for the more challenging station.
+The monthly distribution plots provide further context, showing the consistency (or lack thereof) of the model's improvement over the NWM baseline across different months within the test period.

+This suggests that the quality of the input physical model forecast is a critical factor.
+Error correction models may struggle significantly when the baseline forecast lacks fundamental skill (as indicated by near-zero CC and extremely high bias/RMSE).

+Furthermore, the persistent warning during evaluation regarding the mismatch between inverse-scaled true errors (`y_test_scaled`) and errors calculated directly (`usgs_test_original - nwm_test_original`) should be noted.
+While the formula for applying the correction was verified and corrected in `evaluate.py`, this separate warning, likely stemming from floating-point differences amplified by scaling/unscaling, suggests potential minor inaccuracies in the absolute metric values reported.
+The large maximum differences reported previously warrant caution, although the relative comparison between NWM and Corrected performance and the trends shown in the plots remain valid.
+Further investigation into the `preprocess.py` script's scaling and error calculation steps could clarify this discrepancy.

 ## 7. Conclusion and Future Work